 - Inclusive landscape management — pathways for scaling land and water innovations for resilient agrifood systems: Combining participatory tools and citizen science to co-develop and implement inclusive landscapes, owned by communities, that enable sustainable scaling of bundled land, water, aquaculture and climate-smart agronomic and digital innovations.

 - Youth and women entrepreneurship models in food value chains: promoting and preparing youth and women in developing and managing agribusiness models for food value chains while addressing social barriers.

 - Technology, innovation, communication, knowledge and stakeholder management for accelerating impact investments and catalyzing impact at scale: utilizing multiple state-of-the-art evidence-based management solutions to articulate the demand for research and innovations in West and Central Africa; increase impact investments in the Initiative’s research and innovation portfolios, CGIAR and other long-term impact partners; and integrate them into a coherent management system for catalyzing the Initiative’s impact.

 Proposed 3-year outcomes include:

-- Five million farmers, 50 value chain actors and five governments use improved timely climate information and early warning systems for improved decision making.
+- Three million farmers, 30 value chain actors and three governments will be using timely climate information and early warning systems for improved decision making.

-- At least 20,000 youth and 15,000 women are engaged in activities related to agriculture.
-Of these, at least 50% have access to credit, and credit worthiness of youth-led businesses provides employment and technical services to communities, resulting in a 50% increase in income.
+- At least 20,000 youth and 15,000 women will be engaged in value-added activities related to agriculture, and at least 50% of these will have access to credit.
+An increase of at least 20% in the Women Empowerment in Agriculture Index will be attained.